Mixtepec Mixtec

 Mixtepec Mixtec is a Mixtec language that is spoken in the lower Mixteca region.
 Mixtec language is largely spoken in the area of San Juan Mixtepec, district of Juxtlahuaca, state of Oaxaca.
 However, the language is also spoken in other areas including Tlaxiaco, San Quintín Baja California, Santa María California, and Oregon.
 In 2004, it was reported that approximately 12,000 people spoke the Mixtepec Mixtec language.
-While most speakers of the language refer to it as 'sa'an ntavi' meaning 'language of the poor' or 'poor people's language,' others refer to it as 'sa'an save' which means 'rain language.'
+While most speakers of the language refer to it as saꞌan ntavi meaning 'language of the poor' or 'poor people's language,' others refer to it as 'sa'an save' which means 'rain language.'
 It is not closely related to other varieties of Mixtec.

 Phonology

 The Mixtepec Mixtec tone system features three distinct tones: high, mid (which is considered to be unmarked), and low.
 Since mid tones are not marked in the IPA, just the vowel is used with no tonal diacritics.
 The tone system also features two bi-level contour tones: rising, falling; and two tri-level tones: falling-rising, rising-falling.
 In the IPA transcriptions there is no difference made between high and rising tones and low and falling tones because these are phonologically non-contrastive.
 However, the specific difference between low/high and falling/rising is marked in the IPA transcription.
 While tone in Mixtepec Mixtec is used to mark lexical distinctions, it can also be used to express morpho-syntactic, morpho-semantic, and adverbial functions.
 In certain phonetic and lexical context lexical tones, phonological tone may be realized over multiple phonetic units, including non-vowels.
 More specifically, this can be seen occurring with glides and nasals.
 A common term for the structure of Mixtec roots is, 'couplet,' since Mixtec roots contain exactly two vowels.
 The root shape in Mixtepec Mixtec is: